 - Would Western sanctions likely fade over time as countries struggle to maintain a unified approach? - Not sure.
-But at the very least, dismantling them will require much administrative effort (e.g., vacatur of Executive Orders, adoption or reconsideration of codified regulations, etc.).
+But at the very least, dismantling them will require much administrative effort (e.g., vacatur of Executive Orders, adoption or reconsideration of codified regulations).
 Passing a regulation under the U.S. Administrative Procedures Act typically takes at least a year and sometimes much longer (requiring procedural due process, notice and comment, creation of a record upon which a decision may be based, and agency rule adoption). - Are Western companies likely to return to doing business in Russia in the future? - Russia no. Ukraine yes.
 Think "lend-lease" and Marshall Plan post WWI.
-Recently, the U.S. Chamber of Commerce in conjunction with the U.S. Commerce Department organized a conference reaching out to U.S. private enterprises to invest in Ukraine reconstruction. - Which types of companies would be most likely to return?
-Oil industry?
-Restaurant brands?
-Outsourced software development?
-Financial services?
-Payments like Visa and Mastercard networks? - No comment. - Any considerations for companies that eventually might consider returning to Russia?
+Recently, the U.S. Chamber of Commerce in conjunction with the U.S. Commerce Department organized a conference reaching out to U.S. private enterprises to invest in Ukraine reconstruction. - Any considerations for companies that eventually might consider returning to Russia?
 Limit risk that investments can be seized with "capital light" strategies?
 Use joint ventures or minority stakes to reduce risk (and also reduce upside)? - Here are a few thoughts based on our transactional experience.

-Foreign project finance transactions, popular in the late 1990's and early 2000's, provide a template for such an infrastructure development projects.
+- Foreign project finance transactions, popular in the late 1990's and early 2000's, provide a template for such an infrastructure development projects.
 They typically involve a U.S. Sponsor and various investors (e.g., Vendor finance, syndicated loans, high yield indenture).
-The deal is structured with a Vendor, supply agreements, a planbuild-operate agreement, Vendor Finance/Syndicated Loans/High Yield indenture - with draw-down of loan tranches tied to milestone developments.
+The deal is structured with a Vendor, supply agreements, a plan build-operate agreement, Vendor Finance/Syndicated Loans/High Yield indenture - with draw-down of loan tranches tied to milestone developments.

-In the case of high political risk (as in Ukraine), deal protection would entail security agreements - with the collateral or "crown jewels" (e.g., IT rights, spectrum rights) placed in a U.S. bankruptcy remote entity (e.g., "LicenseCo").
+- In the case of high political risk (as in Ukraine), deal protection would entail security agreements - with the collateral or "crown jewels" (e.g., IT rights, spectrum rights) placed in a U.S. bankruptcy remote entity (e.g., "LicenseCo").
 Investor recourse would then be to a U.S. entity, with transfer of IP or other Ukrainian assets approved by Ukrainian authorities.
 Complicated - but could be done.